Dry Eye Services New Hampshire

 Herbal Supplements can effect tear quality, which is crucial for good eye health.
 Poor tear quality can cause a number of issues from eye pain to impaired vision.
 Improving the omega-3-lipid component of the tear leads to better tear composition and better lubrication for the eye.
 In a study published in the American Journal of Clinical Nutrition, women who maintained a daily intake of omega-3s EPA and DHA in a natural triglyceride form reduced the risk of Dry Eye Syndrome by up to 66%.
 Choosing to take an omega-3 will provide your body the necessary nutrients for optimal tear composition and overall eye health.
 PRN (Physician Recommended Nutriceuticals) partners with doctors to provide the purest, evidence-based, and most therapeutically potent omega-3 products to improve eye health.

-This a prescription eye drop that may be recommended for daily use to treat dry eyes.
+These are prescription eye drops that may be recommended for daily use to treat dry eyes.
 Restasis is intended to help increase your eye’s natural ability to produce tears in cases where it may be reduced due to inflammation from chronic dry eyes.
+Xiidra’s effects are generally felt within a few weeks.

 Keeping the natural tears on the surface of the eye longer is another treatment option for dry eyes.
 Small silicone plugs can be placed in the puncta (drainage canals) to prevent tears from draining from the eyes.
 These plugs can be removed if necessary.
 There is also a surgical procedure to permanently close the puncta.